Church of Cyprus: Recent events

 On 3 August 1977, Makarios III died and was succeeded by Archbishop Chrysostomos I. In 1979, the new Statutory Charter of the Church of Cyprus was drawn up and approved replacing the old one of 1914.

 In old age, Archbishop Chrysostomos suffered from Alzheimer's disease and was unable to carry out his duties for a number of years.
 In May 2006, Ecumenical Patriarch Bartholomew I chaired a broader meeting of church elders which called for Chrysostomos' "honorary removal".

 Metropolitan Chrysostomos of Paphos, 65, was elected the new archbishop on 5 November 2006, after a long-running election campaign, becoming Archbishop Chrysostomos II, Archbishop of Nea Justiniana and All Cyprus.

 After the death of Chrysostomos II, the 2022 Cypriot archiepiscopal election was called to choose his successor.

 Administration and Holy Synod

 The Holy Synod of the Church of Cyprus is the highest church authority in Cyprus.
 Its task is to examine and provide solutions on all issues concerning the Church of Cyprus.
-Head of the Holy Synod and of the Church of Cyprus is Georgios III Papachrysostomou, Archbishop of New Justiniana and All Cyprus.
+The head of the Holy Synod and of the Church of Cyprus is Georgios Papachrysostomou, archbishop of New Justiniana and All Cyprus.
+The Holy Synod regularly convenes on the first week after Easter and in the first fortnight of every February and September.
+It holds ad hoc sessions whenever deemed necessary, or when two of its members put forward a request.